BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 particleSystem.stop();
 ```

+You can also delay start the particle system with `particleSystem.start(3000);`.
+The parameter defines the delay in milliseconds.

 **Note:** that stopping a particle system will prevent the creation of new particles but the existing ones will continue.
 If you want to reset a system to an empty state, you will also have to call `particleSystem.reset()`

 You can also set the amount of time the particle system is running though live particles may continue after that time.